valkyrie-fnd/valkyrie/README.md

 + routes/                 # Setting up the routes for each provider and the operator
 + server/                 # Starting the Valkyrie servers, exposed toward Operator and Providers
 ```
-"Provider Server" and "Operator Server" from the Component diagram above would be in `routes/routes.go` where the operator and provider routes are setup.
+"Provider Server" and "Operator Server" from the Component diagram above would be in `routes/routes.go` where the operator and provider routes are set up.
 It utilizes `provider/registry.go` to add the routes to the `fiber.App`.
 Each provider needs to implement both "Operator Router" and "Provider Router".
 They are implemented under `{gameProvider}/router.go`.
-For more details on all the "Provider Module"-components the [example game provider](./example/README.md) can be viewed, with documentation through out the example.
+For more details on all the "Provider Module"-components the [example game provider](./example/README.md) can be viewed, with documentation throughout the example.

 ### CI